Jeck0v/Athena/docs/FEATURES.md

 ---

-This documentation covers the current advanced features and planned enhancements for Athena's intelligent Docker Compose generation system.
+This documentation covers the current advanced features and planned enhancements for Athena's intelligent generation system.